zklosko/libretime-multipass/README.md

 sudo service airtime_analyzer start
 ```

+The IP address of your new VM can be found by running `multipass list`.
+Copy and paste it into your web browser to access the LibreTime interface.

 You can stop the VM with `multipass stop ltTEST` and restart with `multipass start ltTEST`.
 If you want to delete the image and start again, run `multipass delete ltTEST && multipass purge`.